 (a) Case Numbering.
-The number to be assigned to each case shall initially be placed thereon by the Clerk.
-Such number shall also include the designation "CR" for criminal cases and "CV" for civil cases, followed by the last two digits of the calendar year in which each case is filed; the number of the case in the order filed during each calendar year, followed by the designation of the division where filed, and ending with the initials of the Judge to whom the case is assigned.
-Phoenix and Prescott cases shall be numbered together, differentiated only by the designation "PHX" for Phoenix cases and "PCT" for Prescott cases.

-Tucson cases shall be designated "TUC" for Tucson cases.
+The Clerk must assign a number to each case.
+The number must include the designation "CR" for criminal cases and "CV" for civil cases, followed by the last two digits of the calendar year in which each case is filed; the number of the case in the order filed during each calendar year, followed by the designation of the division where filed, and ending with the initials of the Judge to whom the case is assigned.
+If the case is assigned to a District Judge and referred to a Magistrate Judge, the Magistrate Judge's initials must be indicated in parentheses.
+Cases must be designated according to divisional office, i.e., "PHX" for Phoenix cases, "PCT" for Prescott cases, and "TUC" for Tucson cases.

-CV-98-1-PHX-RCB CR-98-1-PCT-EHC

-CV-98-2-TUC-ACM CR-98-2-PHX-PGR

-CV-98-3-PCT-ROS CR-98-3-TUC-JMR
+CV-11-0001-PHX-JAT CR-11-8001-PCT-SRB

+CV-11-0002-TUC-CRP CR-11-0002-PHX-FJM

+CV-11-8003-PCT-ROS (MHB) CR-11-0003-TUC-RCC (BPV)